 Bullet Points: Drill down on key points of the growing enrollment interview:

 - College should be both an education and an experience

-- The culture of any institution starts with the top.
+- The culture of any institution starts at the top.

-- If you want to grow, you should start with examining your positioning and branding.
+- If you want to grow, you should start by examining your positioning and branding.
 Where are your markets?
 Where do your students come from?
 Who hires them?
 Market research is the key.